Using the App

 quality and the other participants at the quality as heard, depending

 on compression, line quality and latency.
+Note that all of your own inputs

-live session participants can share their solo recordings to be
+live session, participants can share their solo recordings to be

 mixed into a high quality recording.
+The recording will include all of your inputs,

 - Video this button allows you to start a video session with the first player in the

 list.
 Pressing the button again will stop the session.
+You can also stop the session by clicking the

 MixerControls